This webpage is being updated. For specific enquiries, please contact firstname.lastname@example.org

 The Navdanya Biodiversity Conservation Farm, founded in 1995, is where the actual practice of Navdanya methods of agroecology and organic farming takes place.
 It functions as a living system from which farmers, school groups, course participants and interns can learn.
 Thanks to Navdanya’s learning centre Earth University (Bija Vidyapeeth) farmers from across India can get trained in organic farming to create the future in agroecology.
 Courses are organised every year for citizens’ organizations and movements from all over the world to explore the principles and practice of sustainability and diversity and learn from the cutting edge ecological research combined with practical experience.

-Navdanya has been instrumental in conserving biodiversity through the set up of 124 community centred, decentralised indigenous seed banks across India, which are making farmers free of dependence on costly unreliable nutritionally empty seeds and helping them move from vulnerability to resilience in the context of climate change.
+Navdanya has been instrumental in conserving biodiversity through the set up of over 120 community centred, decentralised indigenous seed banks across India, which are making farmers free of dependence on costly unreliable nutritionally empty seeds and helping them move from vulnerability to resilience in the context of climate change.

 Navdanya International was founded in Italy in 2011 to strengthen Navdanya’s global outreach in its mission to protect Nature, Earth’s biodiversity and people’s rights to seed and food and protect farmers’ rights to save, exchange and evolve seeds, as well as to protect indigenous knowledge and culture.